Limbo20000/MediaPipeLiveStreamFingerDrawing/README.md

 - **Gesture Recognition**: Trained the model to recognize four specific gestures which are: Flat, Palm, Thumbs Up and Circle.

 - **Canvas Drawing**: Enables users to draw directly on a blank canvas in real time based on hand gestures.
+- **Generate Images**: With the usage of the drawn image with your fingers and stable diffusion generate unique images

 ## Usage